1. Anne Applebaum reviewed Nicholson Baker's new book Human Smoke for the New Republic last week.

 The New History was the record of the expression of demographically significant preferences: the lunge of demography here as opposed to there.

-Labels: best, criticism, epistemology, error correction, foreign policy, history, journalism, literature, short stories, statistics
+Labels: best, criticism, epistemology, error correction, foreign policy, history, Israel, journalism, literature, math, short stories, statistics